Pack These Camping Essentials & Rest Easy…

 When camping I spend nearly all my time in the great outdoors.

-I don’t understand people who go camping and only hide in their tent or RV all day.
+I don’t understand ‘campers’ who hide out in their tent or RV all day.

 My favorite day is fishing in the morning and hiking in the afternoon.

-And being outdoors more than normal is a recipe for a nasty sunburn.
+And being outdoors all day is a recipe for a sunburn.

 12. High-Performance Cooler